YehudaShapira/xv6-explained/Explanations.md

 So how can the processor load xv6 into the memory?

-The processor PC register points - by default - to a certain memory place in the ROM, which contains a simple program that:
+The processor instruction pointer `%eip` register points - by default - to a certain memory place in the ROM, which contains a simple program that:

 1. Copies the very first block (512 bytes.
 AKA the boot block) from the disc to the memory
 2. Sets the PC to point to the beginning of the newly-copies data